batect/batect/README.md

 1. Drop the latest `batect` and `batect.cmd` scripts from the [releases page](https://github.com/batect/batect/releases) into the root folder of your project.
-2. If you're on Linux or OS X, make sure the script is executable: run `chmod +x batect`.
+2. If you're on Linux or macOS, make sure the script is executable: run `chmod +x batect`.
 3. Create your `batect.yml` to define your environment:
     * Take a look at the [sample projects](https://batect.dev/SampleProjects.html) for inspiration
     * Dive straight into [the configuration file reference](https://batect.dev/config/Overview.html)